simbathesailor/simbathesailor.dev/src/pages/controlled-component-and-hooks/index.md

 `gist:simbathesailor/0bbc238a248fd58f10fb9209a0ceaa0b`

-Notice, how the statments for defining states are now moved to **useSetup** hook.
-Now , every component that want to use the SearchAndResultView doesn't have to write the state definitions first to use the controlled component.
+Notice, how the statements for defining states are now moved to **useSetup** hook.
+Now, every component that wants to use the SearchAndResultView doesn't have to write the state definitions first to use the controlled component.

-They can make use of controlled component's **setupHook**
+They can make use of the controlled component's useSetup Hook

 This way of writing controlled components have surprisingly improved my experience of working with controlled components.
-It's a simple , but yet powerful way of writing components in Reactjs.
+It's a simple, but yet powerful way of writing components in Reactjs.
 This could not have been possible without React hooks.

-You have complete control to change the value of SearchAndResultView component anytime you like.
+You have complete control to change the value of the SearchAndResultView component anytime you like.
 This way we have all the controlled component benefits and also the ease of use.

 Thanks